Blue Bloods: Critical response

-For the first season, the review aggregator website Rotten Tomatoes reported a 84% approval rating, with an average rating of 7.3/10 and based on 31 reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported an 84% approval rating, with an average rating of 7.3/10 and based on 31 reviews.
 The website's consensus reads: "Blue Bloods features charismatic performances from Donnie Wahlberg and Tom Selleck, intriguing plotlines, and compelling doses of family drama within its police procedural trappings."
 Metacritic, which uses a weighted average, assigned a score of 70 out of 100 based on 25 critics, indicating "generally favorable reviews".

 Reviewers have praised the series' on-location shooting.
 The New York Daily News praised Selleck's performance as Frank Reagan, while also praising the family dinner scenes for discussion of morally complex issues.

 The Daily News drew comparisons between Selleck's characters Jesse Stone and Frank Reagan, saying that both Reagan and Stone are moral, principled men of few words.
 In Entertainment Weeklys annual Fall TV Preview, Ken Tucker named Blue Bloods one of the "Five Best New Shows" of 2010.

 In late 2014, Slates Laura Hudson criticized the show for downplaying or apologizing for systemic racism in law enforcement.
 Similarly, in a 2022 episode of Last Week Tonight, John Oliver compared the show to an "adult Paw Patrol" and criticized it for perpetuating the myth that police officers could overdose on fentanyl after merely touching it, using clips from a 2017 episode of the show.
 Jack Ori wrote for TVFanatic that calling the show "copaganda" was unfair, arguing that it made an effort to showcase multiple points of view to prompt discussion and featured both negative and positive portrayals of police.

-As part of its Performer of the Week series, TV Line praised Donnie Wahlberg's performance in the premiere of season eight, the performances of Tom Selleck and Will Hochman in the season 13 episode "Nothing Sacred", and Marisa Ramirez's performance in the season-11 premiere.
+As part of its Performer of the Week series, TVLine praised Donnie Wahlberg's performance in the premiere of season eight, the performances of Tom Selleck and Will Hochman in the season 13 episode "Nothing Sacred", and Marisa Ramirez's performance in the season-11 premiere.

 Newsday highlighted the final season as part of its look at the best TV shows of 2024.